geniusdibya/pepipost-sdk-java/README.md

   * UniRest
   * Apache HttpClient
 * Java Development Enviromment (IDE).
-* A free account on [Pepipost](https://app.pepipost.com/index.php/signup/registeruser?utm_campaign=GitHubSDK&utm_medium=GithubSDK&utm_source=GithubSDK).
-If you don't have a one, click here to signup and get 30,000 emails free every month.
+* A free account on Pepipost.
+If you don't have a one, click [here]((https://app.pepipost.com/index.php/signup/registeruser?utm_campaign=GitHubSDK&utm_medium=GithubSDK&utm_source=GithubSDK)) to signup and get 30,000 emails free every month.

 <a name="quickstart"></a>
 ## Quick Start

 This Java library uses few Maven Dependencies ([mentioned above](#prereq)).
-The reference to these dependencies are added in pom.xml file which will be install automatically.
+The reference to these dependencies are added in pom.xml file which will be installed automatically.
 Just need internet access for successful build.

 * [Download zip](https://github.com/pepipost/pepipost-sdk-java/archive/master.zip) or get a clone for the pepipost repository using